OpenNewsLabs/autoEdit_2/README.md

 ## Usage - development

-To compile the js client side files with browserify and start electron.

 ```
 npm start
 ```

+Compiles the js client side files with browserify and starts electron

 _Note:_ You'd also need to get Speech to text keys or have the Gentle Open source app running locally [check out the user manual for more details](https://pietropassarelli.gitbooks.io/autoedit2-user-manual/content/setup-stt-apis.html), unless you are chosing `pocketsphinx` as speech to text option.